jjti/tubulin-in-an-EEF/README.md

 eField		        0.035826345822314 0.026219852770675 0.16659974853940
 ```

+## data

+Trajectory data, used for analysis, is available at https://figshare.com/s/32bd5a62009f184ebd47

 ## analysis

 Representative VMD/tcl scripts for the analyses performed on the 50 ns trajectory files.
 The types of analyses, and the range of frames that were studied, are below: